hbmorrison/qmk_firmware/keyboards/ferris/keymaps/hbmorrison/readme.md

-# Hannah's Ferris Sweep Layout
+# Hannah Blythe Morrison's Ferris Sweep Layout

 This is my first attempt at a layout for my new Ferris Sweep.
-I have chosen to use Colemak DH - my first alternative key layout - so I have tried to take my cues for numbers and symbols from the UK ISO keyboard layout to keep everything else as familiar as possible.
+I have chosen learn Colemak DH - my first alternative keyboard layout - so I have tried to take my cues for numbers and symbols from the UK ISO keyboard layout to keep everything else as familiar as possible.

 Broadly speaking, this is designed as a layout where keys and modifiers are tapped rather than held down.
 Aside from homerow modifiers there is no chording